ColonelCrackpot/spriteCloudAssessment/README.md

 ## How to run the tests locally

-1. Ensure you have playwright[https://playwright.dev/] installed
+1. Ensure you have node installed - https://nodejs.org/en
+2. Ensure you have playwright installed - https://playwright.dev/
-2. Clone this repo
+3. Clone this repo
-3. Navigate to the location you cloned to
+4. Navigate to the location you cloned to
-4. Run 'npx playwright test`
+5. Run 'npx playwright test`

 ## Running the tests on Github